simon-weber/kleroteria/site/about.md

 #### Code

-Kleroteria is source-available.
+Kleroteria is open source.
 You can find the code [on GitHub](https://github.com/simon-weber/kleroteria).